Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 === Priority Inversion

 It occurs when a higher-priority process is waiting for a lower-priority process to release a semaphore, leading to a situation where the higher-priority process is effectively blocked by the lower-priority process.
 This can lead to suboptimal system performance and responsiveness.
 This can be solved using _priority inheritance_ where the lower-priority process temporarily inherits the higher priority of the waiting process until it releases the semaphore.

+= Deadlocks

+A system consists of different resource types $R_1$, $R_2$, ..., $R_m$ where each resource type $R_i$ has $W_i$ instances.
+A process can request and release resources of different types.
+Each process utilises a resource in the order, _request_ $->$ _use_ $->$ _release_.

+== Resource Allocation Graph

+Consider a set of vertices $V$ and edges $E$, where $V = T union R$, where $T = {T_i | i <= n}$ represents all the threads in the system and $R = {R_i | i <= m}$ represents all the resource types in the system (a resource can either be single instance or multiple instance.).
+A request edge is defined as $T_i -> R_j$ and an assignment edge is defined as $R_j -> T_i$.
+A request edge indicates that thread $T_i$ has requested an instance of resource type $R_j$ and is waiting for it.
+An assignment edge indicates that an instance of resource type $R_j$ has been allocated to thread $T_i$.

+Now, if the graph contains no cycles, then no thread in the system is deadlocked.
+If the graph contains a cycle and each resource type has only one instance, then a deadlock exists.
+If the graph contains a cycle and at least one resource type has multiple instances, then a deadlock may exist.

+== Handling Deadlocks

+We can either prevent or avoid deadlocks.
+Prevention is easier to implement but is not as efficient as avoidance.

+=== Deadlock Prevention

+We just need to invalidate one of the four necessary conditions for deadlock:
+- *Mutual Exclusion:* Trivial for shareable resources.
+We just need to ensure this for non-sharable resources.
+- *Hold and Wait:* We can ensure that a process can only request resources when it is not holding any resources.
+This can be done by requiring a process to release all its resources before requesting new ones or by requiring a process to request all the resources it will need at once.
+- *No Preemption:* If a process is holding some resources and requests another resource that cannot be immediately allocated to it, then all resources currently being held are released.
+The process will be restarted only when it can regain its old resources as well as the new ones that it is requesting.
+- *Circular Wait:* We can impose a total ordering of all resource types and require that each process can only request resources in an increasing order of enumeration.

+Invalidating the circular wait condition is the most common.
+Say that we have two mutexes `M1 = 1` and `M2 = 5`, if a thread already holds `M2`, it cannot request `M1` since `5 > 1`.